3cHeLoN/cupoisson/README.md

 <h3>Move to github/news</h3>
 As most of you probably know by now, Google code is being discontinued.
 I have moved the code to Github, which also should make it easier to allow pull-requests.
 I'm planning to update the code which now includes a Matlab interface.
 <h2>1.
 Running the program</h2>
 A simple driver file main.c has been provided to show how you can use cupoisson in your own C code.
 Currently the code is not provided as a library, since the codebase is quiet small.
-If a library is preferred, please contact the developer (see frontpage on google code: https://code.google.com/p/cupoisson/).

 After compilation, go to the build folder and run